buddycloud/buddycloud.com/slate/source/includes/_introduction.md

 * The REST API is optimised for mobile app development.
 * The Javascript calls are better for realtime web application programming.

 We recommend you start testing against the buddycloud API running at `demo.buddycloud.org/api`.
-You can then run your own Buddyclouyd stack, using the [hosting](https://hosting.buddycloud.com) service or [self-install](/install) your own Buddycloud stack.
+You can then run your own Buddycloud stack, using the [hosting](https://hosting.buddycloud.com) service or [self-install](/install) your own Buddycloud stack.

 ##Encoding
 The Buddycloud API uses UTF-8 encoding.